RandomInternetPreson/Lucid_Autonomy/README.md

 Similarities are defined by "Group Size" This how many words need to be in an identical sequence between both GOT and Marker outputs before they are removed from the GOT output.

 Making this number sufficiently large 5-10, will help remove duplicate citations while preserving differences in table detection for example.

-#### "Clear results.json":

-Will clear any screenshot information from the AI's memory, thus any information the AI has not explicitly written out during the conversation will be removed.

-#### "Unload All Models":

-Will try to unload any loaded models if your LLM hallucinates and tries to look up a png that does not exist.

 #### Autonomous LLM utilization: